Towards Real-World Applications of Personalized Anesthesia Using Policy Constraint Q Learning for Propofol Infusion Control: Experiments and Results

 \subsubsection{Baselines}

-We mainly set the following baselines, including anesthesiologists' clinical policy (ANE), Soft Actor-Critic (SAC,~\cite{haarnoja2018soft}), Batch Constrained Deep Q-learning (BCQ,~\cite{le2019batch}), and Conservative Q-learning (CQL,~\cite{kumar2020conservative}).
-The ANE is the actual clinical practice of anesthesiologists presented in the collected dataset and is our main reference.
-To illustrate the advantages of offline reinforcement learning when the environment is not available, we include in our comparison a dominant off-policy reinforcement learning algorithm, SAC.
-Second, our algorithm improves on CQL, to which we also compare PCQL.
-In addition, we compare another competitive offline reinforcement learning algorithm, BCQ.
-BCQ is a class of offline reinforcement learning based on policy constraints that aims to minimize the distance between the selected action and the action in the dataset by establishing a conditional VAE on the state.
+We mainly set the following baselines, including anesthesiologists' clinical policy (ANE), soft actor-critic (SAC,~\cite{haarnoja2018soft}), batch constrained deep Q-learning (BCQ,~\cite{le2019batch}), conservative Q-learning (CQL,~\cite{kumar2020conservative}), twin delayed deep deterministic policy gradient with behavior cloning (TD3+BC,~\cite{fujimoto2021minimalist}) and mildly conservative Q-Learning (MCQ,~\cite{lyu2022mildly}).
+ANE represents the actual clinical practice of anesthesiologists in the collected dataset and serves as our primary reference of recommended dose.
+To demonstrate the advantages of offline reinforcement learning in the absence of an available environment, we include a popular off-policy RL algorithm, SAC, in our comparisons.
+Furthermore, to highlight the strengths of PCQL, we compare it with several state-of-the-art offline RL techniques, including BCQ, CQL, TD3+BC, and MCQ.
+BCQ aims to minimize the distance between selected actions and actions in the dataset by employing a conditional VAE on the state.
+TD3+BC achieves policy constraints by simply adding a behavioral cloning term to the TD3 algorithm\cite{fujimoto2018addressing}.
+MCQ is an improved algorithm for CQL by assigning pseudo target values to actively train OOD actions.